unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 The narrative belongs in first person.
 The interesting story is not that Jekyll can render Markdown.
 It is how a static site became easier to operate after repeated publishing mistakes, browser differences, future-post review problems, link drift, diagram scaling, source-code downloads, and the discovery that listening to an article catches problems that visual proofreading misses.

+Use the Publisher's own [early site-building account](../../html/_posts/technology/2024-09-27-Building-This-Site-With-AI.md) and [scope-creep post](../../html/_posts/technology/2026-08-24-Codex-Feeds-My-ADHD.md), along with published Part 1, as voice references.
+Start with a specific frustration or observation, explain the fix in first person, and keep room for candid asides and short emphatic lines.
+Preserve the technical detail without turning the story into generic process prose.
+Do not copy old typos or invent personal incidents to imitate the voice.

 ## Audience

 The primary audience is an experienced developer, technical writer, independent publisher, or small team running a static site without a full content-management system.
 Posts should remain approachable to readers who understand Markdown and Git but may not know Liquid, Ruby plugins, browser audio behavior, or GitHub Actions.